-Develop essential mathematics skills with expert instruction and practical examples.
+Develop essential systems & hardware skills with expert instruction and practical examples.

 We have two types of analysis for the DUT (Device Under Test).
 The first type is static analysis, where we examine the design without applying any stimulus.
 This involves analyzing the constructs and coding patterns to identify early bugs or applying mathematical models to check the correctness of the DUT.